satpalsr/sdk/docs/server.world.md

 </td><td>

-Sets the color of the directional light.
+Sets the color of the world's directional light.

 </td></tr>